gardener/gardener/docs/extensions/provider-local.md

 All such `Service`s are of type `LoadBalancer`.
 Since the local Kubernetes clusters used as seed typically don't support such services, this controller sets the `.status.ingress.loadBalancer.ip[0]` to the IP of the host.

+#### `Node`

+This controller reconciles the `Node`s of [kind](https://kind.sigs.k8s.io/) clusters.
+Typically, the `.status.{capacity,allocatable}` values are determined by the resources configured for the Docker daemon (see for example [this](https://docs.docker.com/desktop/mac/#resources) for Mac).
+Since many of the `Pod`s deployed by Gardener have quite high `.spec.resources.{requests,limits}`, the kind `Node`s easily get filled up and only a few `Pod`s can be scheduled (even if they barely consume any of their reserved resources).
+In order to improve the user experience, the controller submits an empty patch which triggers the "Node webhook" (see below section) in case the `.status.{capacity,allocatable}` values are not high enough.
+The webhook will increase the capacity of the `Node`s to allow all `Pod`s to be scheduled.

 #### Health Checks

 The health check controller leverages the [health check library](healthcheck-library.md) in order to